-Free Public Lecture & Book Signing
+Free Public Lecture

-Featuring the 2016 Literary Award Honoree
+Featuring the 2017 Literary Award Honoree

-Saturday, November 19
+Saturday, November 11

+Parking is free on the Montgomery Bell Academy campus.
 This event will be handicapped accessible and open captioned.

 The Nashville Public Library Literary Award recognizes distinguished authors and other individuals for their contribution to the world of books and reading.
-Past recipients are Jon Meacham, Scott Turow, Robert K. Massie, Margaret Atwood, John McPhee, Billy Collins, Doris Kearns Goodwin, John Irving, Ann Patchett, John Updike, David McCullough and David Halberstam.
+Past recipients are John Lewis, Jon Meacham, Scott Turow, Robert K. Massie, Margaret Atwood, John McPhee, Billy Collins, Doris Kearns Goodwin, John Irving, Ann Patchett, John Updike, David McCullough and David Halberstam.